Imbolc 2023: Honoring the Pagan Blessings of Midwinter

 Imbolc 2023 is a fire festival celebrating the home, hearth, and the halfway point between Winter Solstice and the Spring Equinox.
 It is quite literally mid-winter, and while the days continue to grow lighter, it is still dark and cold outside.

-The problem with finding information about Imbolc is that most websites focus solely on correspondences or a list of random information.
-They won’t help you understand the history behind the celebrations, what they mean for your practice today, and how you celebrate at home.
+The problem with finding information about Imbolc online is that most websites (and books) focus solely on correspondences or lists of random information.
+They won’t help you understand the history behind the celebrations, what they mean for your spiritual practice today, and how you can celebrate at home.

-Please note that I make every effort to ensure this information is correct and accurate through my own experiences and by referencing sources at the bottom and throughout this article.
+Please note that I make every effort to ensure this information is correct and accurate through my own experiences and referencing sources throughout AND at the bottom of this article.
+(Sources are indicated with numbers).

 How do you pronounce Imbolc?

 This holiday is also known as Oimelc (pronounced oy-melk or im-olk in Old Irish, with a silent B).

 Imbolc is a fire festival celebrating the halfway point between Winter Solstice and the Spring Equinox.
 It also honors the hearth, home, sheep giving milk again, and themes of renewal.